Most parents would agree that baby accessories, such as hats and shoes, have a way of making your little one look even cuter than usual.

 - Material – think about whether your child will be walking in hot, cold, dry or wet conditions.

-- Cost – while you might be tempted to splash out on a fancy pair of baby shoes, keep in mind that your child is likely to outgrow the shoes within a short time frame.
+- Cost – while you might be tempted to splash out on a fancy pair of baby shoes, keep in mind that your child is likely to outgrow them within a short time frame.